Foreign leaders react to Biden's decision not to seek reelection

 He pointed to Mr. Biden's leadership on the Russia-Ukraine war and said he had spoken with the president about plans for a ceasefire in the Israel-Hamas conflict, calling him "an unwavering voice and passionate worker for peace on the island of Ireland."

-During his 2023 visit to Ireland, Biden "relayed the words of his parents that 'everyone is entitled to be treated with dignity and respect.'
-Anyone who knows or has watched Joe Biden knows that these are more than words to him but the way he has always conducted himself in public and private life," Ireland's leader said.
+During his 2023 visit, Biden "relayed the words of his parents that 'everyone is entitled to be treated with dignity and respect.'
+Anyone who knows or has watched Joe Biden knows that these are more than words to him but the way he has always conducted himself in public and private life," Ireland's prime minister said.

 Israeli President Isaac Herzog thanked Mr. Biden "for his friendship and steadfast support for the Israeli people over his decades long career," in a statement on social media.
 Biden has faced pressure from within his party over the Israel-Hamas conflict.